-Here's a great Native American bio for you.
+Here's an award-winning Native American bio for you.

-Below is Chapter 5 of the FREE full text version of this new life story of the great Lakota Chief.
+Below is Chapter 5 of the life story of the great Lakota Chief.

-This book is available in both full text and audio format.
+This book is available in both full text and (soon) audio formats.

 Certain unscrupulous individuals and companies are trying to sell copies of this book online.
 They do not have any contract with, or permission from, the author.